top of page

 ACT I

-Michael writes biographies of famous Victorian women and just received a hefty advance for his latest, about Virginia Wolf’s mother, Julia Princep Steven.
-He’s been waiting for his own success to ask Holly, his live-in writer girlfriend of three years, to marry him.
-Now, he’s finally bought the ring.
-Holly, a successful writer of chivalric sci-fi/fantasy, is suffering from writers’ block and blames it all on Michael.
-Although she loves him, she has decided he lacks an adventurous soul.
-She knows she shouldn’t, but she has been fantasizing about the hero of her books, the Dark Angel, an intergalactic knight addicted to danger.
-When Michael proposes, Holly has a melt down and accuses him of trying to trap her.
-They are in the middle of a nasty battle when a motorcycle, ridden by a black knight, bursts through the wall of their loft.
-The rider, Tonio, apologizes and explains that he’s a stunt man working on a film down the street.
-He recognizes Holly from her book jacket photo and invites her for a ride on his bike.
-Abandoned, Michael begins fantasizing about his own perfect mate, a paradigm of Victorian virtues.
-Suddenly, Caroline, a timeless mystery woman, steps out of a neighborhood phone booth he’s never even noticed and offers him the kind of tender devotion he’s always imagined.
-Holly returns home, where she is skillfully wooed by Tonio, who makes her feel alive again.
-She and Michael are head over heels . . . but not with each other.
-Michael returns to the loft with Caroline and introduces her to Holly and Tonio, whom he caustically refers to as Sir Machismo of Camelot.
-Holly snidely asks Michael who his little housefrau is.
+Michael, who writes biographies of famous Victorian women, has just received a hefty advance for his latest, about Julia Princep Steven, Virginia Wolf’s mother.
+After three years he feels he can finally ask Holly, his successful live-in writer girlfriend, to marry him.
+But Holly is suffering from severe writer’s block and blames Michael.
+Although she loves him, she believes he lacks an adventurous soul.
+She knows she shouldn’t, but she’s begun fantasizing about the hero of her chivalric sci-fi fantasies, the Dark Angel, an intergalactic knight addicted to danger.
+When Michael proposes, she has a melt down and accuses him of trying to trap her.
+In the middle of their nasty battle, Holly calls upon the Fates to intervene.
+Thunder and lightening fill the sky and a motorcycle, ridden by a black knight, bursts through the wall of their loft.
+The two are terrified, but Tonio, the rider, calms them down and explains that he’s a stunt man working on a film nearby.
+When he informs Holly that he’s a huge fan, she drives off with him.
+Feeling thoroughly betrayed, Michael begins fantasizing about his own perfect mate, an elegant paradigm of Victorian virtue.
+When he, too, turns to the Fates for assistance, a British phone booth resembling Dr.Who’s Tardis, suddenly appears, and out steps Caroline, a timeless mystery woman.
+Sympathetic to his situation, she quickly offers him the kind of tender devotion he’s dreamed of.
+Holly returns home with Tonio, who makes her feel alive again.
+Both she and Michael are head over heels . . . but not with each other.
+Michael brings Caroline home and introduces her to Holly and Tonio, whom he caustically refers to as Sir Machismo of Camelot.
+Holly snidely asks him who his little housefrau is.
 But all in all they are well behaved and without a clue that they are face to face with their own creations.
 In a very civilized fashion, the two of them agree to give each other the space to pursue something more realistic.

 ACT II

-Tonio and Caroline soon notice that Holly and Michael are beginning to lose interest in them the way they are and unconsciously trying to change them.
-Caroline finds herself losing some of her Victorian virtues and Tonio, much to his own disgust, is becoming vulnerable.
-Finally, they’ve had enough; even a fantasy should have a bottom line.
+Tonio and Caroline soon notice that Holly and Michael are beginning to lose interest in them the way they are, and have unconsciously begun changing them.
+Caroline finds herself losing some of her Victorian virtues and Tonio, much to his disgust, is becoming vulnerable.
+Finally, they’ve had enough.
 Prepared to risk everything to recover their own integrity, they fire their creators.
 Stunned, Michael and Holly find themselves back together, and very grateful for it.
 They ask forgiveness for holding one another up to the ridiculous standards of their fantasies and rekindle the passion they had when they first met.
 But Tonio and Caroline are not going anywhere.
-They accuse Holly and Michael of being imposters who have broken into Tonio and Caroline’s loft.
+In a ploy to take over Holly and Michael’s lives, they accuse them of being imposters who have broken into Tonio and Caroline’s loft.
 The four fight a duel and Tonio is wounded.
-Upon seeing his own blood, he knows he has realized his greatest desire – he and Caroline are no longer fantasies; they are alive.
-Energized, the two take up their weapons again and drive Holly and Michael out of their loft, all the while lecturing them on how badly they’ve treated each other.
-Michael and Holly wind up on the street where they reclaim their perfectly imperfect love.
-They are each unsure about ever writing again.
-Having the power to unwittingly manifest their characters in the real world is too terrifying.
-But their commitment to each other is stronger than ever.
-Caroline and Tonio, realize they have much more in common than immaculate conception, and declare their deep love for each other.
-They dedicate their lives to becoming heroes in a world that badly needs more heroes.
-They forgive their creators and even invite them to come along on their quest.
-When Michael and Holly agree, Caroline suggests they have a double wedding.
-As the sun rises, they seal their vows and ride off to right the world’s wrongs – Bikers in Camelot forever.
+Upon seeing his own blood, he knows he has realized his greatest desires — he and Caroline are alive and in love.
+They herd Holly and Michael into the street, forcing them to claim their perfectly imperfect love.
+Tonio and Caroline apologize for their little Oedipal moment and invite them to join their quest to become Bikers in Camelot — heroes in a world that sorely needs heroes.
+Holly and Michael, who, because of the danger, are both having doubts about ever writing again, accept their invitation.
+When Caroline suggests a double wedding before they ride off into the sunrise, Holly drops to one knee and proposes to Michael.

 Book, Music & Lyrics